How to Extend the Life of Your DJI Drone: A Professional 12-Point Guide

 Clean with Duster

-Use keyboard duster to clear debris from motors and manually spin them.
+Use a keyboard duster to clear debris from motors and manually spin them.

 clean DJI motors, motor maintenance, keyboard duster